 How to Get Started

 The process is simple.
-Upload your audio file(s) here.
+Upload your audio file(s) here – and if you’d like, upload a software-generated transcript to be edited.
 Fill in your contact information so that we can e-mail the transcript back to you ASAP.
 We’ll invoice you, and you can send a check or pay online via credit card or PayPal.